 This program is designed for highly motivated West Virginia high school students who have achieved the following criteria during their high school careers:

 - Applicant must be a West Virginia resident.
-Residency status will be determined by the Marshall University Office of Admissions.
+Residency status will be determined by the Marshall University residency guidelines.

 - Applicants must have a minimum unweighted high school grade point average of 3.75 on a 4.0 scale at the end of their junior year of high school with the expectation that the applicant maintain academic success through their high school graduation.